The castle of Baron de Viron

 In 1862 architect Jean-Pierre Cluysenaar (1811-1881) designed a castle for baron Théodore de Viron de Diéval.
-The castle was build in a neo-Tudor style, but it has a lot of influences from other architectural styles as well, such as Romanesque and classical elements.
-The fairytale looking castle has a facade in red sandstone.
+The castle was built in a neo-Tudor style, but it has a lot of influences from other architectural styles as well, such as Romanesque and classical elements.
+The fairytale-looking castle has a facade in red sandstone.

-An interesting detail is that the castle has a hidden calendar: It's got 365 windows, 52 doors, 12 towers and seven steps.
+An interesting detail is that the castle has a hidden calendar: It's got 365 windows, 52 doors, 12 towers, and seven steps.
 In 1923 the city of Dilbeek bought the castle of Baron de Viron.
-One a year later it opened its doors as the town hall of the city.
+One year later it opened its doors as the town hall of the city.
 The castle is surrounded by a beautiful park that is open to the public.
-The building is a protected property sinds 1990.
+The building is a protected property since 1990.